leonardodls/hbp-demo-product-1/assets/public/Chapter_6_Building_A_Model/10_Calculating_Each_Years_Demand.md

 Step 4: Let us calculate the Demand Growth rate for Year 2014 - 2022.

 1. In cell D18, first compute the 2014 demand growth.
-This uses the formula: if (D15 \<= years till demand steady state + 1, beginning growth rate, steady state growth rate) or using the following formula : (=if(D15\<= $B7+1,$B8, $B10).
+This uses the formula: if (D15 \<= years till demand steady state + 1, beginning growth rate, steady state growth rate) or using the following formula : (
+    `
+    [math]
+    \(= if(D15 < = \ \$ B7 + 1,\$ B8,\ \$ B10\)
+    `
+    ).
 Recall from a prior section that a $ sign before the row of a cell reference ensures that when we copy the formula the row reference remains unchanged.
 Similarly, a $ sign before the number in a cell reference ensures that when we copy the formula, the column reference remains unchanged.

 2. As long as we are in the fast growth phase, demand grows by 15%.
 After the fast growth phase is over, demand grows by 5%.
 Copying the formula in D18 to the range E18 through L18 generates the growth rate in demand through 2022.